telerik/kendo-ui-core/docs/controls/diagrams-and-maps/map/how-to/set-height-in-mobile-application.md

 ---
-title: Setting 100% height in mobile application
+title: Set 100% Height in Mobile Applications
-page_title: Setting 100% height in mobile application
+page_title: Set 100% Height in Mobile Applications | Kendo UI Map Widget
-description: Setting 100% height in mobile application
+description: "Learn how to set a 100% height of a Kendo UI Map widget in mobile applications."
+slug: howto_set100percentheight_inmobileapps_map
 ---

-# Setting 100% height in mobile application
+# Set 100% Height in Mobile Applications

-The example below demonstrates how to use Kendo UI Map in Kendo UI Mobile View and set 100% height for the map.
+The example below demonstrates how to use the Kendo UI Map widget in Kendo UI Mobile View and set the height for the Map to 100%.

-#### Example:
+###### Example

 ```html
     <div data-role="view" data-init="createMap" data-stretch="true">